 The system delivers substantiated abilities of communities to grow as self-determined, governance embracing, generators of immediate and intergenerationally sustainable, economic and societal prosperity.
 Essentially, this opens opportunities, through like-minded community, government and private industry Shared Success, focussed upon mutually beneficial solutions.

 - Practical learning utilising sensible theoretical understanding, permits greater applications abilities.
 The immediate benefits of practical learning are immediately realised outcomes.
 The ESSI System promotes the ability for those in the learning space to rapidly, simultaneously implement and experience both technical and practical benefits.
 The importance of practical over technical is that each in the learning space immediately enters the solutions space through synergistic participation.

 - Design, simply offers opportunity to consider various forms.
 To simply enter into the design process without considering the ability to achieve beneficial viability delivers little.
 Functional design, delivers viable, practically beneficial outcomes.
 It focuses upon mutually beneficial associations to deliver successful solutions to given circumstances.

 - Successful implementation therefore must integrate sensible technical and achievable practical components to achieve seamlessly delivered beneficial outcomes.

 Environmental Agriculture and Organic Polyculture Permaculture

 - Environmental Agriculture is the regeneration of species in a manner that encourages mutual beneficial use between society and environment.
-Timber species such as Paulownia are beneficial in the applicable situations for soil and water remediation, shelter belts, bee and bird attraction, high protein stock fodder and regenerable, rapidly realised commercial timber.
+Timber species such as Pawlonia are beneficial in the applicable situations for soil and water remediation, shelter belts, bee and bird attraction, high protein stock fodder and regenerable, rapidly realised commercial timber.
 Environmental Agriculture is the first stage in the agricultural regeneration of disturbed lands.

 - Organic for discussion, refers to all-natural solutions and practices.